 According to the World Health Organization “Coronaviruses are a large family of viruses which may cause illness in animals or humans.
 In humans, several coronaviruses are known to cause respiratory infections ranging from the common cold to more severe diseases”.

 The current coronavirus (COVID-19) is a new type of coronavirus for which there is no specific treatment or vaccine.
-It is said that COVID-19 can remain in the system for 2 to 14 days, some say as long as 37 days before the person becomes symptomatic.
+It is said that COVID-19 can remain in the system for 2 to 14 days before the person becomes symptomatic.
 So, people may become infected and be able to infect many people without themselves having any serious symptoms.

 We’re here for you.
 Our main goal is to keep everyone safe.
 We are monitoring the situation constantly.
 Here’s the link to the CDC website for more up to date information.

 Everybody should avoid public spaces when possible.
 Continue limited trips to the grocery store early in the day when there are fewer people there.
-Practice keeping a physical distance 6 feet between you and others in public and wear a mask or cover your nose and mouth with something.
-I also recommend protecting your eyes when in public.
-Safety glasses are very inexpensive.
-If you can't get them use regular glasses or even sunglasses for now.
-Don't be concerned about what you may look like in public.
-Your life may be at stake!
+Practice keeping a physical distance 6 feet between you and others in public and wear a mask which covers your nose and mouth.

 If you are not near water to wash your hands, then use hand sanitizer.
 Follow the instructions on the bottle as far as how much to use and rub the hands until they are dry.
 Keep your hands away from your face.